morrissey college of arts and sciences

 The Program offers several courses that satisfy the Core requirement in Cultural Diversity and one course that satisfies the requirement in Social Sciences.

 American Studies is an interdisciplinary program that brings together faculty from several departments to teach a wide range of approaches to American culture past and present.
-Thematic emphases include race and ethnicity; gender, sexuality, and culture; the cultures of cities; subcultures and society; popular culture and media; law, politics, and culture; America and the world; and journalism.
-Participating faculty come from English, History, Art History, Sociology, and Psychology, among other departments.
-The American Studies Program also supports special concentrations in journalism and Asian American Studies.
+Thematic emphases include race and ethnicity; gender, sexuality, and culture; the cultures of cities; subcultures and society; popular culture and media; law, politics, and culture; and America and the world.

 Courses used for fulfilling the minor must come from outside the student’s major and from at least two different departments.
 Eighteen credits are required for the minor.
 Nine of these credits must be clustered in a common area of concentration chosen by the student in consultation with the director of American Studies.
 During senior year each student must take the elective designated as the American Studies senior seminar.
 Also, ENGL2277 Introduction to American Studies is required for all students registering for the minor.